5 Signs the Homework Battle is Actually Something More

 1. Homework is a frequent struggle.

-If nearly every single-night you are pulling you're wanting to pull your hair out because your child just cannot seem to get his or her work done and is downright refusing to work on it we have a problem.
+If nearly every single-night you're wanting to pull your hair out because your child just cannot seem to get his or her work done and is downright refusing to work on it we have a problem.
 If you've tried motivating your child to complete homework to no avail, they may be acting out because they don't understand or want to admit that the work is really hard for them.
 They would rather appear that they don't want to do the work than the simple truth that they can't do the work.
 This is usually not because they are lazy or unmotivated although that is typically our first assumption as parents.

 2. Specific aspects of homework are creating meltdowns or frustration.